 - Undertaking regular branch health checks alongside the Regional Organiser.

 - Sending all agreements to the regional office.

 - Ensuring that member data is kept safe.

 Community would never expect you to undertake this role without proper training.
 To ensure you are confident in your role as a Branch Secretary our team offer in-person and virtual training on diverse topics to support you in your role.
-This includes, but is not limited to, your role and responsibilities, minuting meetings, writing and keeping documentation of your branch, data protection and more.
+This includes, but is not limited to, your role and responsibilities, minuting meetings, writing and keeping documentation of your branch, data protection, case management, negotiations and more.